 The conundrum is made all the more acute because the result was on such a knife-edge.
 If the government sought an outcome that aimed to represent the aggregate will of all those who voted, then it would try to negotiate a position that put Britain half in and half out of the EU.
 To respect the 52-48 margin by which Leave prevailed, they'd aim to be just a little bit more out than in.

 The irony is that Leavers have been sore winners, angry about what they won, because they had no real idea of what it was they wanted.
 Much has been read from both sides of the aisle about the agenda of Prime Minister Theresa May, but Rawnsley wisely cautioned against reading very much into the actions of May, who he described as "erecting walls of opacity around herself."
 She's just doing what she can in an impossible situation, and trying to avoid walking into traps.
-If that means throwing Boris Johnson into a trap instead -- this is a problem?
+If that means throwing Boris Johnson into a trap instead -- is that a problem?

 * WINGS & WEAPONS: As discussed by an article from AVIATION WEEK Online ("NASA To Test Drag-Reducing Inflight Wing Folding" by Graham Warwick, 26 October 2016), Boeing is planning on introducing folding wingtips when the company introduces its 777X airliner -- if just to make sure it can fit into spaces at the airport.
-Now Boeing is working under the NASA "Covergent Aeronautics Project" to perform a fast-track investigation of the "Spanwise Adaptive Wing (SAW)" concept, in which wingtips are folded in flight to reduce drag, while improving yaw stability and rudder size.
+Now Boeing is working under the NASA "Convergent Aeronautics Project" to perform a fast-track investigation of the "Spanwise Adaptive Wing (SAW)" concept, in which wingtips are folded in flight to reduce drag, while improving yaw stability and rudder size.

 In the SAW concept, the wingtips are flat when lift is needed for take-off, and fold in cruise flight -- whether up or down is not clear.
 For supersonic transports, they would not only reduce drag, but when folded down would increase lift from airflow compression.
 This was done in the 1960s on the North American XB-70 Valkyrie bomber, the downward-folding wingtips allowing the tailfins to be cut down, and boosting supersonic lift.